 If we say it is a fact we will cite our sources.
 For example, if we tell you a company has an undisclosed SEC investigation, it's because our source data for such a claim starts with a thoroughly documented paper trail.
 We have a copy of our original FOIA request as written and submitted to the SEC by us.
 In response, we have a genuine document, addressed only to us, in our possession, in black & white, and on government letterhead.

-If we express any assumptions, intepretations, speculation, and/or opinions we will strive to be clear in identifying them as such.
+If we express any assumptions, interpretations, speculation, and/or opinions we will strive to be clear in identifying them as such.
 On those rare occasions when mistakes do occur, we strive to correct them as quickly as possible.

-Probes Reporter, LLC requires its employees and principals to adhere to the CFA Institute Code of Ethics and Standards of Professional Conduct regarding potential conflicts of interest (see more below).
+Disclosure Insight, Inc. requires its employees and principals to adhere to the CFA Institute Code of Ethics and Standards of Professional Conduct regarding potential conflicts of interest (see more below).

 Dealing with Errors